mosn/htnn/site/content/en/docs/reference/plugins/opa.md

 The OPA policy should define a boolean `allow` and use it to indicate if the request is allowed.

-Here is the JSON data OPA sends back to Moe, set by the configured policy:
+Here is the JSON data OPA sends back to HTNN, set by the configured policy:

 ```json
 {